 Over the years, Section 87A has undergone revisions to ensure its relevance to the ever-changing economic landscape.
 This has made it a significant tool for tax planning.
 Let’s explore what the rebate involves, who qualifies for it, how it’s calculated, and how you can claim it.

 It is a rebate provision under the Income Tax Act of 1961.
-Section 87A allows for a deduction of up to ₹12,500 from the total tax payable (when the calculations are made according to the old regime).
+Section 87A allows for a deduction of up to ₹12,500 from the total tax payable.
+This deduction limit is applicable only under the old regime.

-If the calculations are carried out according to the new regime, a tax rebate of an amount of up to ₹25,000 can be availed.
+If the calculations are carried out according to the new regime, a tax rebate of an amount of income tax payable for his income or an amount of up to ₹25,000, whichever is lower, can be availed.
 In this case, the resident individual taxpayer can have a taxable income of up to ₹7 lakhs.

 1. Direct Reduction in Tax Liability: Section 87A provides a direct rebate on the tax payable, ensuring quick and efficient tax savings.